 If given the opportunity I would probably wander the fields gathering blossoms and greens every single day of the year – only to take my discoveries home to study and create in the kitchen.
 These delicate elderflower blossoms were foraged for me.
 I found them at the organic market close to where I live.
-Once I got my stash of pale golden flowers home I wrapped them in newspaper and put them in a jug of water for the afternoon – just so I could experience their delicate perfume before throwing them in a pot of water.
+Once I got my stash of pale golden flowers home, I wrapped them in newspaper and put them in a jug of water for the afternoon to experience their delicate perfume.

 It didn’t take long before I simply had to get cooking.
 I always try to work simply, adding more ingredients or complexer techniques only if necessary.
 I guess that sums up my idea about cooking — the closer I can stay to nature’s flavors the better.
 The effort required to make elderflower infused water is minimal and the result is more than worth the time.

-The availability of elderflower blossoms is very short-lived so go out and grab some while the buds are in their fully glory and make your own homemade delicacy.
+The availability of elderflower blossoms is very short-lived so go out and grab some while the buds are in their fully glory in the months of May and June to make your own homemade delicacy.

 - a large bowl full of elderflower clusters . about 20